Ravenna: Ancient era

-The origins of Ravenna are uncertain.
-The oldest archaeological evidence found dates the Umbri presence in Ravenna at least to the 5th century BC, where it was undisturbed until the 3rd century BC, when first contact with Roman civilization began.
-Its territory was settled also by the Senones, especially the southern countryside of the city (that was not part of the lagoon), the Ager Decimanus.
-Ravenna consisted of houses built on piles on a series of small islands in a marshy lagoon – a situation similar to Venice several centuries later.
+The physical establishment of the city is also uncertain.
+The oldest archaeological evidence found dates the Umbri presence in Ravenna at least to the 5th century BC.
+It was undisturbed until the 3rd century BC, when it first made contact with Rome; both groups are of early Italic origin after the Indo-European wave arrived on the peninsula.
+Its territory was settled also by the Celtic Senones, especially the southern countryside of the city unconnected to the lagoon.
+This would later form a part of the Ager Decimanus or Roman public land.
+Ravenna consisted of houses built on piles on a series of small islands in a marshy lagoon, a situation similar to Venice several centuries later.
 The Romans ignored it during their conquest of the Po River Delta, but later accepted it into the Roman Republic as a federated town in 89 BC.

-In 49 BC, Julius Caesar had gathered his forces at Ravenna before crossing the Rubicon.
-Later Octavian, after his battle against Mark Antony in 31 BC, founded the military harbor of Classis.
+The city was pivotal in the move from republic to empire and later military campaigns.
+In 49 BC, Julius Caesar gathered his forces at Ravenna before crossing the Rubicon.
+Later, Octavian, after his battle against Mark Antony in 31 BC, founded the military harbor of Classis.
 This harbor, protected at first by its own walls, was an important station of the Roman Imperial Fleet.
-Nowadays the city is landlocked, but Ravenna remained an important seaport on the Adriatic until the early Middle Ages.
+Nowadays, the city is landlocked, but Ravenna remained an important seaport on the Adriatic until the early Middle Ages.
 During the Germanic campaigns, Thusnelda, widow of Arminius, and Marbod, King of the Marcomanni, were confined at Ravenna.